ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-Sure, here are four jokes related to software engineering and cybersecurity:
+1. Why did the computer go to the doctor?
+It had a virus and needed a byte!

+2. Why do programmers prefer dark mode?
+Because the light attracts bugs!

-1. Why did the developer go broke?
-Because he lost his domain in a bet!
+3. Why did the software engineer go broke?
+Because he lost his domain in a phishing attack!

-2. Why did the computer take up singing?
-Because it had perfect pitch control!

-3. Why did the cybersecurity expert bring a ladder to work?
-Because he wanted to level up the security!

-4. Why did the programmer quit his job?
-Because he didn't get arrays of opportunities!
+4. Why did the developer go broke?
+Because he couldn't find a loophole in his budget!

-Note: Jokes are subjective, and humor can vary from person to person.

 [
-Thu Feb  1 01:10:50 UTC 2024
+Fri Feb  2 01:07:04 UTC 2024
  ]